Is it earwax or hearing loss? See for yourself with our video-otoscopic ear exam!

 During this quick air conduction test, pure tones are presented at 500Hz, 1KHz, 2KHz, and 4KHz via a head set or insert earphones.
 You press a button when you hear the tones.
 If hearing loss is found, then a more complete hearing test will be needed to determine whether medical intervention is necessary or if hearing aids will help you.

 A complete hearing test can take up to an hour.
-There are several essential steps to this test:
+There are several essential steps to this hearing evaluation:

 Hearing Aid Fitting

 Once the hearing test is complete, we recommend the best solution for your hearing loss and life style.
 Based upon the difficulties you are having with communication and the activities you participate in, a certain level of technology will be chosen.
 Style will be determined by hearing loss, cosmetic needs, dexterity, and desired features.
 An in-office demonstration of hearing aids will be done with non-custom hearing aids programmed specifically to your hearing loss, while in your ears.
 Having a spouse, or family member along so you can hear a familiar voice, is very helpful.
-The hearing aid demo models may be taken home to where in you own environment for The Hearing Aid Test Drive™.
+The hearing aid demo models may be taken home to wear in your own environment for The Hearing Aid Test Drive™.
 Ear impressions will be taken for ordering a custom hearing aid or a custom earmold.
-Once ordered it takes up to two weeks for custom hearing aids to come in.
-Stock receiver-in-the ear or behind-the-ear-hearing aids can be fit right away, or if ordered, they take only a few days to come in.
+Once ordered it takes up to two weeks for custom hearing aids and earmolds to come in.
+In stock receiver-in-the canal aids (RIC’S) or behind-the-ear-hearing aids (BTE’s) fit with thin tubes, can be fit right away, or if ordered, they take only a few days to come in.
+Most of the BTE’s are fit with custom earmolds which take longer to come in.

 Real Ear Measurement (REM)